andyroo101/writeHyperSpyH5/README.md

 A logical array which has true if that dimension is a navigation dimension
 ## Offset
 The numeric offset of this dimension scale.

+# Issues
+TODO: Could probably add options to name the axes and add units.
+TODO: Test with the latest version of HyperSpy (1.3)
+TODO: Needs more robustness built in (check file can be opened etc.)